 Download a copy of our Planned Giving Brochure (PDF opens in a new window).

 The Planned Giving Committee was established in 2002 to increase the number of planned gifts to the St. Peter’s Endowment.
 The Endowment provides resources to St. Peter’s Episcopal Church by funding outreach grants from endowment income and by helping the church meet extraordinary parish needs.
 People who pledge a planned gift become members 1834 Legacy Society (named for the year Episcopalians first worshipped in Charlotte).

-Planned Giving Committee members are Maria Long, Chairman; Kristin Bradberry; Ellison Clary; David Lavoie; Dan Raiford; Jim Shannonhouse; Bill Williamson; Dan Woodall.
+Planned Giving Committee members are Steve Bentley, Chairman; Kristin Bradberry; Ellison Clary; David Lavoie; Dan Raiford; Jim Shannonhouse; Bill Williamson; Dan Woodall.